Alcohol in association football: Sponsorship

 In June 2007, the Portman Group, representing Britain's drinks industry, voluntarily agreed to remove alcohol sponsors from replica kits for children.
 Owing to concerns about alcohol, Carling removed their branding from children's Celtic and Rangers kits in 2008 ahead of a Scottish legal ban on alcohol adverts appearing on children's kits which came into force in 2009.

 Since the passing of the Loi Évin in 1991, it is illegal in France to use sponsorship to promote alcohol.
 For this reason, visiting foreign teams have to remove alcohol branding from their kits.
 There exists a loophole by which the branding of alcohol companies is permitted if it is explicitly promoting a low-alcohol beer with an ABV of under 1.2%; Carlsberg was able to sponsor UEFA Euro 2016 in France for this reason.
-At UEFA Euro 2020, French player Paul Pogba removed a sponsored bottle of non-alcoholic Heineken during a press conference; organisers then said they would no longer place beer bottles around Muslims such as Pogba.
+At UEFA Euro 2020, French player Paul Pogba removed a sponsored bottle of non-alcoholic Heineken during a press conference; organisers said they would avoid placing beer bottles in front of Muslim players such as Pogba.

 In June 2019, North America's Major League Soccer allowed jersey and stadium sponsorship by liquor and gambling companies.
 As of November 2020, the only Central American countries banning the advertising of alcohol in sport were Costa Rica and Panama.
 A bill in Costa Rica then passed its first reading, prescribing a 6% tax on alcohol sponsorships, and ensuring that 20% of advertising fees would be spent on building and maintaining sports facilities.

 In 2012, Spain banned sponsorship of alcohol with an ABV of 20% or higher, in sport.
-The compromise was due to breweries investing heavily in the game, including investment at grassroots level: in 2017 they invested €60 million, with sponsorships potentially doubling or trebling that amount.
+Alcohol with a lower ABV was allowed to continue advertising, as breweries invested in Spanish football, including investment at grassroots level: in 2017 they invested €60 million, with sponsorships potentially doubling or trebling that amount.